satandyh/keepalived-exporter/README.md

-# Ansible Role: frr exporter
+# Ansible Role: keepalived exporter

 > This role is fork from [ansible node exporter v0.19.0](https://github.com/cloudalchemy/ansible-node-exporter) role and works with similar principles.